 Just so you know what you’re dealing with, if you peruse the online crypto forums, you’ll see many common complaints against XVG.

-Now, these critiques certainly aren’t the end-all-be-all.
+Of course, which side is right will eventually be determined.
 The marketplace will speak for itself in 2018, and it would be surprising if the XVG price didn’t go up to some degree in the coming year.

 Your best bet with Verge is to keep an eye on it.
 It’s not the sexiest project ever right now, but let’s see how they continue development in the months ahead.